leighton-tidwell/chat-frontend/README.md

 # Front end chat client

-As of now, this project is not fully functional.
-It's original intention was to be made for a friend who wanted a quick plug and play front end component to his chat.
+This project's original intention was to be made for a friend who wanted a quick plug and play front end component to his chat.

 # How to initialize